JerryWu-code/VideoLearningHub/README.md

 ### AI-Enhanced Content Filtering
 - **Relevance Scoring with OpenAI GPT**:
-  - Dynamically scores educational videos and other content based on relevance according according to the current topic.
+  - Retains only educational videos by filtering out entertainment and any uncorrelated content.
+  - Uses AI in the backend to assign a relevancy score to the remaining educational videos.
-  - Filters out low-relevance results, sorts, and further presents them in descending order of relevance.
+  - Sorts the videos based on their relevancy scores and presents them in descending order of relevance.
 -  **GPT-Based Search Recommendations**:
-  -  When users type text into the search bar, GPT provides relevance-based suggestions to guide their search queries.
+  -  When users type text into the search bar, GPT is tasked with providing only education-related suggestions to guide their search queries effectively.
 - **Custom GPT Prompting**:
   - GPT prompts are dynamically generated based on the current page's query and data to improve accuracy of relevance scores.